konkrer/linkme/README.md

 ### Note on chromedriver:

 Go to https://sites.google.com/a/chromium.org/chromedriver/downloads and download chromedriver for the version of Chrome you use.
-Unzip file and place in project folder and set CHROME_DRIVER_LOCATION to the local path to the driver file.
+Unzip file and place in the linkme
+folder.
+Set CHROME_DRIVER_LOCATION variable in linkme.py to the local path of the driver file.

-In my setup, for example, I left the driver in the folder it was originally in and set my CHROME_DRIVER_LOCATION = r"chromedriver_win32\chromedriver.exe".
+For example, leave the driver in the folder it was originally in when unzipped and set variable: CHROME_DRIVER_LOCATION = r"chromedriver_win32\chromedriver.exe".

+There may be other ways to install chromedriver globally, but this method works.